babenkoivan/scout-elasticsearch-driver/README.md

 }
 ```

-You can read more about bool queries [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/returning-only-agg-results.html).
+You can read more about aggregation queries [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/returning-only-agg-results.html).

 To determine default aggregate rules for a model just add a property: